reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

      The Reahl web framework itself.

    reahl-web-declarative
-     An implementation of technology-dependent bits of Reahl, using using `SqlAlchemy <http://sqlalchemy.org>`__.
+     An implementation of technology-dependent bits of Reahl, using `SqlAlchemy <http://sqlalchemy.org>`__.

    reahl-sqlalchemysupport